 Tricia Wilson began her motherhood journey over thirty years ago.
 Amidst the ups and downs of parenting three biological sons and two adopted daughters, she overhauled both her parenting and faith perspective and practice.
 She has now found what she was looking for: grace and peace as a mom, wife, friend, and human being.
-She is an author, speaker, and Circle of Security Parenting facilitator and lives in Raleigh, North Carolina.
+She is a Circle of Security Parenting facilitator, author, and speaker and lives in Raleigh, North Carolina.

-I am a God lover, wife of Mark, and mom to five children, three who came to us through birth and two who came by adoption.
+I am married to Mark and together we parent five children, three who came to us through birth and two who came by adoption.
 In the realm of faith, I consider myself a recovering Christian legalist in active pursuit of living into more grace for myself and others.
 Parenting has changed me more than any other thing in life.
 This is a place for me to chronicle and share my story and journey as a parent, adoptive mom, and person of faith trying to make sense of it all.

 For over 30 years – well over half of my life – I’ve been actively parenting children.
 Our first three children, all amazing boys, came to us through birth.
 Our next two, beautiful girls, came by adoption.
 Though there are definitely things I would have done differently and mistakes were made (!), for the most part, our parenting journey with the boys rolled along with the mostly typical bumps in the road.
 I somewhat brazenly and naively felt fairly prepared, adequate and up to the task of adopting.